-Further, witness Casselberry testified that the Public Staff received approximately 120 email messages or letters from CWSNC customers.
-Witness Casselberry observed that one complaint was from Abington, six were from Belvedere, three were from Bradfield Farms, 63 were from Carolina Trace, 19 were from Connestee Falls, one was from Fairfield Mountain, two were from Mt.
-Carmel, two were from Mt.
-Mitchell, seven were from Sapphire Valley, one was from Sugar Mountain, five were from Treasure Cove, one was from Watauga Vista, one was from Woodhaven, and eight were from unspecified service areas.
+In addition, witness Casselberry testified that she had reviewed customer complaints received by the Public Staff as a result of this proceeding.
 She indicated that all customers objected to the magnitude of the rate increase.
 Many complaints received were concerning the corporate structure, rate of return, the notice to customers, and rate design.
-Further, witness Casselberry testified that numerous complaints received pertained to rate comparisons between CWSNC's current and proposed rates and the rates of municipalities in North Carolina and other states.
+Witness Casselberry further testified that the Public Staff also received numerous complaints that pertained to rate comparisons between CWSNC's current and proposed rates and the rates of municipalities in North Carolina and other states.
 She offered testimony in response to each of these customer concerns.

-In regard to the service and water quality complaints registered by customers at each of the six public hearings, witness Casselberry stated that she had read each of the three reports filed by CWSNC in response to the customer concerns and complaints which were included in testimony at those six public hearings.
+Witness Casselberry also testified with regard to the service and water quality complaints registered by customers at each of the six public hearings.
+She stated that she had read each of the three reports filed by CWSNC in response to the customer concerns and complaints which were included in testimony at those six public hearings.
 Witness Casselberry specifically commended CWSNC in one instance for its "thorough response to customer complaints" and further testified that she, speaking for the Public Staff, was satisfied with the Company's responses in all three reports and had no recommendations.